 Talkyard is described as 'Help each other — with the main features from StackOverflow, Discourse, Slack, Reddit, and Disqus' and is a Q&A service in the social & communications category.
-There are four alternatives to Talkyard for a variety of platforms, including Online / Web-based, Self-Hosted solutions, Python, Django and Android.
-The best alternative is Stack Overflow.
-It's not free, so if you're looking for a free alternative, you could try Scoold or OSQA.
+There are four alternatives to Talkyard for a variety of platforms, including Web-based, Self-Hosted, Python, Django and Android apps.
+The best Talkyard alternative is Stack Overflow.
+It's not free, so if you're looking for a free alternative, you could try Stack Overflow or Scoold.

 Stack Overflow, part of Stack Exchange, is a free, community-driven, reputation-based Q & A site for computer programmers.
 No membership is required to ask questions or provide answers to questions by others.